 Weight

-Gloves are available in different weight classes (8, 10, 12, 14, 16 and even 18 and 20 ounces).
-The heavier the glove, the harder it is to keep your arms high.
-By training with a heavier glove you will not punch harder.
-You don't train that with gravity.
-It can ensure that you can hold your arms up for longer during the match, because you generally fight with lighter gloves during the match.
-An increase in weight in gloves can also mean an increase in size or bulk of the gloves.
+An increase in weight in gloves can also mean an increase in size or circumference of the gloves.
 Is the glove a bit bigger?
 Then you also have a larger impact surface.
-A larger impact area of the glove means a reduction in the impact of a punch (an exaggerated example of this is the difference between a punch with the tip of a knife or a punch with your fist).
-This is often the reason why heavyweights are advised to use a heavier glove.
+A larger impact surface of the glove means a reduction in the impact of a punch (an exaggerated example of this is the difference between a punch with the point of a knife and a punch with your fist).
+This is also often the reason why heavyweights are advised to use a heavier glove.

-Normally children train with 6, 8 or 10 oz, women with 10, 12 or 14 oz and men with 14 or 16 oz.
+Typically, children train with 6, 8 or 10 oz, women with 10, 12 or 14 oz and men with 14 or 16 oz.
 Heavyweights generally use 16 or 18 oz gloves and some exceptions even use 20 oz gloves.
 The best boxing gloves based on price-quality are the XPRT boxing gloves.

-Tips for use and maintenance of boxing gloves
+Tips for using and maintaining boxing gloves